 Here is a list of 8 improvements these companies have in their designs:

-- All have the flat bottom tongue and groove louver design which is more appealing to customers.
+- All have a flat bottom tongue and groove louver design which is more appealing to customers.

 - Some have a larger gutter to improve water flow in heavy rainstorms as well as clog-prof leaf and debris screens.

 - Some have ball bearings at each end of the louver to provide low friction longer-lasting mechanism, and no metal rubbing on metal.

 - All have integrated the new electronics technologies with the motor and control box.

 - Some have a designer gutter look for improved aesthetics.